mocks-server/website/docs/advanced-programmatic-usage.md

 	* `get(key)`.
 Returns current value of an specific setting.
 		* `key`: `<String>`The name of the setting to be returned.
 Equivalent to [option](configuration-options.md#main-options) name.
 * `serverError`.
 If mocks server throws an unexpected error, it is available at this getter.
 * `behaviors`.
 Returns methods and getters related to currently available behaviors.
-We encourage to not use this getter by the moment, as it is still in development and the api will change in next minor releases.
-Properties that are going to be maintained and can be used without danger are:
 	* `count`.
 Getter returning total number of behaviors available.
 	* `names`.
 Getter returning an array with all behavior names.
+  * `current`.
+Getter returning current active behavior.
+  * `collection`.
+Collection of behaviors instances.
+* `fixtures`.
+Returns methods and getters related to currently available fixtures.
+  * `count`.
+Getter returning total number of fixtures available.
+  * `collection`.
+Collection of fixtures instances.